FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 24th October 2022.md

 I will ask at the next Meeting of the Metropolitan District of Limerick for an update on when the

-planning application for housing at Donnellan's Field in Thomondgate will be submitted.--- 4
+planning application for housing at Donnellan's Field in Thomondgate will be submitted.
+---
+4

 **14.Question submitted by Councillor E. O’Donovan**